deadlyicon/Notes/JS/README.md

 ## Callbacks
 Callbacks are functions that are executed asynchronously, or at a later time.
 Instead of the code reading top to bottom procedurally, async programs may execute different functions at different times based on the order and speed that earlier functions like http requests or files system reads happen.

+A function that takes other functions as arguments or returns functions as its result is called a higher-order function, and the function that is passed as an argument is called a callback function.
+It’s named “callback” because at some point in time it is “called back” by the higher-order function.

 Determining if a function is asynchronous or not depends a lot on context.
 Here is an example of a sync function, or one that uses blocking code.
 It runs sequentially from top to bottom.
 ```javascript
 var myNumber = 1